alex-serban/3-tier-app-oci/README.md

 # Implementing a 3-tier application
 ## Deploy a secure 3-tier application on Oracle Cloud Infrastructure (OCI) using Free Tier resources
+---

+This is a tutorial that shows how to deploy a very simple 3-tier architecture on the Oracle Cloud Infrastructure (OCI).
+The purpose of the tutorial is to familiarize the viewer with OCI Web Console as well as introduce basic infrastructure concepts for users making the first steps using cloud services.

+### Pre-requisities:
+    i.
+Register for an **OCI Trial & Free Tier account** [here][free]. ii.
+A **SSH key generator tool** available on your workstation.
+For this demo I've used [PuTTYgen][puttygen]. iii.
+A **SSH/SCP terminal client***.
+[MobaXterm][moba] was my choice.

 ```bash
 #cloud-config